vchiluk03/Professional-projects/microarchitecture-simulations/cache-hierarchy-sim/README.md

 - Handles reads, writes, dirty evictions, and block allocations to the next level

 ### Stream Buffer Prefetcher
-Integrated within the cache (L2 for ECE 563).
+Integrated within the cache.
 Each Stream Buffer holds `M` consecutive blocks and prefetches new blocks on misses.
 | Symbol | Meaning |
 |---------|----------|
 | `N` | Number of stream buffers |